Xuhpclab/drcctprof-docs/source/quickstart.rst

 Example: instr_statistics_clean_call
 ---------------------------------------------

-In this example, you will write a simple program in C, compile it, and run it using drcctlib_instr_statistics_clean_call client.
+In this example, you will write a simple program in C, compile it, and run it using instr_statistics_clean_call client.
 The client will display the top 200 **instructions**:sup:`*` of the most execution frequency within their full call paths in the output file.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^